Morse theory for group presentations: Discrete Morse theory and Whitehead deformations

 \section{Discrete Morse theory and Whitehead deformations}

 Discrete Morse theory was introduced by R. Forman \cite{MR1358614, MR1612391} as a discrete approach to classical Morse theory for smooth manifolds.
-It is built over the notion of Morse functions for regular CW-complexes.
-Critical cells of Morse functions on a CW-complex $K$ are linked to the number of cells in each dimension of a new CW-complex, \textit{the Morse CW-complex}, which is homotopy equivalent to $K$.
-Although discrete Morse theory is a tool to obtain information about the homotopy type of a CW-complex, it does not give information about its Whitehead \textit{simple} homotopy type.
+It is based on a combinatorial notion of Morse functions for regular CW-complexes.
+Critical cells of Morse functions on a CW-complex $K$ are linked to the number of cells in each dimension of a new CW-complex, \textit{the Morse CW-complex}, which is homotopy equivalent to $K$ \cite[Cor.
+3.5]{MR1358614}.
+Although discrete Morse theory is a relevant tool to obtain information about the homotopy type of a CW-complex, it does not give information about its Whitehead \textit{simple} homotopy type.
 In this section we present a refinement of the theory, showing that discrete Morse theory actually provides a method to simplify the cell structure of an $n$-dimensional complex through an $(n+1)$-deformation.